resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 This only works for small machines.
 It’s not the worlds greatest way of doing things, but it works for small machines.

-I've seen ephemeral storage take grown developers by surprise when they first start using the NeCTAR cloud.
+I've seen ephemeral storage take grown developers by surprise when they first start using the Research Cloud.
 It has just about reduced them to tears.
 Don’t be like them - trust nothing on the cloud!

 **Question 6**